camunda/docker-camunda-bpm-platform/README.md

 docker run camunda/camunda-bpm-platform:run ./camunda.sh --rest --swaggerui
 ```

-Additionally, a `--production` parameter is supported to switch the configuration to `/camunda/configuration/production.yml`.
+Additionally, a `--production` parameter is supported to switch the
-This parameter also disables Swagger UI by default.
+configuration to `/camunda/configuration/production.yml`.
+This parameter also
+disables Swagger UI by default.

 ## Java Versions

 Our docker images are using the latest LTS OpenJDK version supported by
 Camunda Platform.
 This currently means:

- - Camunda 7.12 will be based on OpenJDK 11
+ - Camunda 7.12 or later will be based on OpenJDK 11.
- - All previous versions are based on OpenJDK 8
+ - All previous versions are based on OpenJDK 8.

 While all the OpenJDK versions supported by Camunda will work, we will not
 provide a ready to use image for them.